KyhleOhlinger/ohlinger.co/_walkthroughs/2020-10-04-htb_blackfield.markdown

 description: Hi all, My name is Kyhle Öhlinger and this post forms part of my challenge VM writeups.
 If you enjoy any of the posts, feel free to reach out and let me know :)
 ---

 Hi everyone, today we are going to be looking at Blackfield --`10.10.10.192`-- from HackTheBox.
-The image below provides a high-level overview of the topics covered during this walkthough:
+The image below provides a high-level overview of the topics covered during this walkthrough:

 <p class="imgMiddle">
 <img src="/assets/img/ChallengeVMs/Blackfield/Overview.png"  style="width: 80%" />